 Everyone experiences some hearing deterioration as the process of growing old.
 Add this to a level of deafness caused by exposure to noise and it becomes obvious that a pilot reaching middle age could have a serious hearing deficiency.

 Protective devices against noise are therefore important, first of ail, in helping to reduce fatigue during individual flights and, secondly, in helping to minimize the possibility of hearing loss or deterioration in later years.

 The best protection is a pair of properly fitting earplugs.
 They lower noise levels by as much as 20 to 30 decibels.
-The use of ear covering devices, such as earphones. can also help if they are tight fitting.
+The use of ear covering devices, such as earphones. can also help if they are fight fitting.
 If they fit poorly, they can be worse than nothing, in that they give the wearer a false sense of security.
 The use of earplugs as well as earphones is recommended.

 The wearing of earplugs does not impair ability to hear.
 In fact, speech intelligibility is improved because the earplugs filter out the very noises that interfere with voice transmissions.

-The regular wearing of earplugs, especially by pilots but also by passengers, is therefore a good precautionary measure to ensure continued good hearing throughout a pilot's lifetime.
+The regular wearing of earplugs, especially by pilots but also by passengers. is therefore a good precautionary measure to ensure continued good hearing throughout a pilot's lifetime.

 The power plant of the airplane is the principal source of vibration.
 At subsonic speeds, this vibration is responsible for fatigue and irritability and can even cause chest and abdominal pains, backache, headaches, eyestrain and muscular tension.
 If the vibration happens to occur in the frequency of about 40 cycles per second, the eyes will blur.
 It is even possible to become hypnotized as a result of rhythmic and monotonous vibrations.